Lasting, Disruptive Change

 You, and a select group of your employees and/or clients will receive complementary passes to attend the Institute for Gender + the Economy’s lecture series.
 These lectures will provide you with access to leading thinkers active in the gender and economy space as well as an opportunity to network with like-minded peers and Rotman alumni.

-You will have an opportunity to participate in at least four podcasts, which will be disseminated through various University of Toronto communication and marketing channels, including the alumni network.
+You will have an opportunity to participate in at least four podcasts or videos, which will be disseminated through various University of Toronto communication and marketing channels, including the alumni network.
 You can leverage all public multimedia to showcase your relationship with the Institute for Gender + the Economy and its commitment to advancing equality.

 In addition to the partner experience set out above, the Rotman School also has many opportunities for you to collaborate with students.
 In the initial partner meeting, you can propose a current business challenge you would like to address.
 Based on the scope of this challenge, we will identify opportunities for you to work with academic researchers to complete scholarly research, work with an MBA student to complete a discrete project, engage with one of our student business consulting practices, hire a Rotman student for an internship or present a business challenge to an MBA project team to solve through design thinking and other methodologies.